ffidni/react-noteapp/readme.md

 # Simple Note Web App
-Created with React.js at the frontend and Codeigniter at the backend
+Created with React.js in the frontend and Codeigniter in the backend